eclipse-tractusx/tractus-x-umbrella/docs/user/setup/README.md

 ### 1. Linux & Mac

 > **Note**
-> As already mentioned, this is the recommondation, since these two variants are the most tested ones.
+> As already mentioned, this is the recommendation, since these two variants are the most tested ones.

 Start a Minikube cluster with the following command:
 ```bash